STARS-Design-Track-2023/silly-synthesizer/README.md

 * Noah Rediker

 ## Silly Synthesizer
-A synthesizer with multiple note buttons, an octave button, a button to select the shape of the wave, and a goof-off button.
+A synthesizer with multiple note buttons, two octave buttons (one for raising the octave one for lowering), a button to select the shape of the wave, and a goof-off button.

 ## Pin Layout
 Put all the GPIO pin numbers, i/o/io determination, and labels